adam-p/yesterday-i-learned/django.md

 * Queries can accept [`Variable` instances](https://lincolnloop.com/blog/faster-django-sites-pypy/) where values normally go, so that these queries can be precompiled (and later inserted using `.bind()`).
 You know, for rare cases when a query takes longer to generate than it takes to run.
 * "Repeatedly getting a certain index in a queryset" is not cached.
 Unless you evaluate the entire queryset, in which case, it is.
 * If a class A has a `ForeignKey` to class B with `on_delete=CASCADE`, B does not get deleted when A is deleted.
+* Simply making a [`ForeignKey('self')`](https://stackoverflow.com/questions/15285626/django-self-referential-foreign-key) will make a foreign key to self.

 ## WSGI